jee-mj/portfolio/notes/day6.md

 So everything needs to be completed by tomorrow.
 Unfortunately, I have a shift on saturday which makes the likelihood of not having one later today quite high.

 I'll sync this current state, then clean up the project as I continue.
 I hadn't realised how much time off I took over christmas.
 I actually have no more extensions in terms of workdays so it's important to architect only defined implementations.

+There are bigger problems, like the Portfolio page.